NightMachinery/stochastic/coronavirus/model.md

     This should work similarly to moving people :-?

 * Make `Place`s able to be children to multiple parents at once.
-* Make current state or an essential summary of it persist in a circular queue, so we can implement time delay.
+* Make current state or an essential summary of it persist in a queue, so we can implement time-delayed effects.
+(E.g., probability of getting sick now can depend on the global state of 4 days before.)

     We can also persist every N (24?) rounds to lessen the memory pressure.

 ## Model's rough class structure (still woefully incomplete)

+Don't get bugged down in the details here.
+Skip this section if necessary.

 ```
 Place: class